About

 Teaching, Mentorship, and Supervision

 Alongside clinical practice, Kylie is committed to education and professional development.
-She has held academic and supervisory roles at several universities and have provided training to speech pathologists in Australia and internationally.
+She has held academic and supervisory roles at several universities including the University of Melbourne, and has provided training in stuttering to speech pathologists in Australia and internationally, including France, Turkey and Lebanon.

 And finally …